 If you all agree the state has proved, beyond a reasonable doubt, each of the five elements listed above, you must find the defendant “guilty” of intentional or knowing injury to a child and so indicate on the attached verdict form, titled “Verdict—Guilty of Intentional or Knowing Injury to a Child.”

-[Select one of the following.
-If using the “acquittal first” approach to lesser included offenses, select the first option.
-If using the “reasonable effort” approach to lesser included offenses, select the second option.]

 If you all agree the state has failed to prove, beyond a reasonable doubt, one or more of elements 1 through 5 listed above, you must find the defendant “not guilty” of intentional or knowing injury to a child.
 You may then determine whether the state has proved, beyond a reasonable doubt, the lesser included offense of reckless injury to a child.

-[or]

-If you all agree the state has failed to prove, beyond a reasonable doubt, one or more of elements 1 through 5 listed above, you must find the defendant “not guilty” of intentional or knowing injury to a child.
-If you find the defendant is not guilty of intentional or knowing injury to a child, or if after all reasonable efforts to do so, you are not able to reach a unanimous verdict on the charged offense of intentional or knowing injury to a child, you should next address whether the state has proved the lesser included offense of reckless injury to a child.
-If you find the defendant guilty of reckless injury to a child, you should so indicate on the appropriate verdict form, and your task is ended.

-[Continue with the following.]

 To find the defendant guilty of reckless injury to a child, you must determine whether the state has proved, beyond a reasonable doubt, five elements.
 The elements are that—